johowoo/FitnessAPP/README.md

-# FitnessAPP
+# FitnessAPP Log
 fitness app built with React native
 ##notice
 should never let the state of the redux to be an array!!!

 ## To be done
 ### bugs to be fixed
-* refresh addable icons after adding to currentWorkout/ clicking "finish"
 * sets of cardio
 * transparency in PhotoModal
+* adjust to different smartphones (iPhone 8 ...
+Android)

 ### new functions
-* editable library
+* editable library(add exercise to each sets from common ExerciseList give options: whether add to the library or currentWorkout)
+* add new Category in EditLibrary
-* different UI in EditLibrary and CustomWorkout
+* different UI in EditLibrary and CustomWorkout ???

 * add button in custom workout
 * change ranks in currentWorkout
 * select month & year in calendar //calendar